lanaash/Mikrotik/Script to manage APN profiles for different SIM providers.md

 # Pre-reqs
-APN Profiles are already configured.
+The APN Profiles are already configured.
 The script can just flip between them based on the installed SIM

 # Schedule
 ```